 The 5-way switch is similar to the 3-way switch, with 4 lugs on each pole.
-But it has more lugs touching each other to come up with more combinations.
-The choices for this switch are neck pickup on, neck and middle pickups on, middle pickup on, middle and bridge pickups on, and bridge pickup on.
-The diagram below shows the neck pickup on.
+The difference is it has more lugs touching each other to come up with more pickup combinations.
+Since there are 5 different pickup selections, each pickup connects to only one lug.
+The choices for this switch are: neck pickup on, neck and middle pickups on, middle pickup on, middle pickups on, and bridge pickup on.
+The following diagrams use Stewart MacDonald lever switches from Japan (stewmac.com).
+If you are going to be using Fender or CRL switches, turn to page 16 for an explanation on the various types of lever switches.

-Here is the neck and middle pickups on.
+Notice the neck and middle position.
 Adding the middle pickup gives you more mid range.

 Let's talk about the middle position.
-The hot signal enters the switch on one side and travels through the jumper cable and out to the volume and tone pots on the other side.
+The hot signal enters the switch on one side and travels through the jumper cable and out to the volume and tone pots.
 The tone pot farthest away from the volume pot controls the middle pickup's tone.
 This pickup combination is probably the least exciting out of the 5 choices available.
 It lacks the highs and lows that the other combinations have.